-How to Make Banana Oatmeal Breakfast Cookies Step-by-Step
+How to Make this Banana Oatmeal Breakfast Cookie Recipe Step-by-Step

 Here’s a look at how to make these Banana Oatmeal Breakfast Cookies.

 - Stir all ingredients together.
-Pop into the fridge or freezer for about 10 minutes while you preheat the oven.
+Pop into the fridge or freezer while you preheat the oven. (photo 3)

 - Portion out using 1 or 2 tablespoons onto a lined baking sheet.
 Press into flat circles.
-Bake, let cool, and enjoy!
+Bake. (photo 4)

 Vegan Breakfast Cookies